pornmanut/resume/resume.typ

   main: (
     section(
         content: (
           "As a Software Engineer with over two years of experience, I have been directly involved in developing internal software to enhance quality and streamline the development process for internal users.
-I have experience in agile process, leading planing ceremony, develop and design microservices application.
-I have a interest in software architecture, ETL processes, and developing applications with LLM."
+I have experience in agile process, leading planning ceremony, developing and designing microservices applications.
+I have interests in software architecture, ETL processes, and developing applications with LLM."
         )
     ),
     section(